 Just a short hop away from the UK and mainland Europe, the Channel Islands can be easily accessed by ferry or plane, with each of the islands having main ferry ports or airports.
 Flights from Southampton to Jersey airport and Guernsey airport to Alderney airport can be taken, as well as ferry travel to key terminals like St. Peter Port in Guernsey.
 Our Channel Island holidays can be tailor-made, so do get in touch with us should you wish to travel from different airports.

-Whether you wish to bring your own car, travel car-free, or experience a fly-drive holiday, explore our brand new Channel Island holidays for 2022 and find something which takes your fancy.
+Whether you wish to bring your own car, travel car-free, experience a fly-drive holiday or be part of a guided small group tour, explore our Channel Island holidays and find something which takes your fancy.
 If you want to make the most of your holiday, why not take your time and fully immerse yourself into island life with our Slowly… trip?